Helping Baby Animals

 It is widely publicized that animals seem to sense an Earthquake about to happen, for instance, while we mere humans are usually taken quite by surprise.
 It is that sense of being "in tune" to which I refer.
 In what some may call psychic or clairvoyant abilities, animals seem to "just know" certain things about life and death.

-This one day, we went out, and found that she'd had kittens--again.
+One day, we went out, and found that she'd had kittens--again.
 There was just one, and it was under a bush, mewing its little heart out.
-Mom was nowhere to be found.
+"Mama" was nowhere to be found.
 We left the baby, and went on a hunt for Mama Cat.
 We found her under another bush, and she did not seem to be the least bit interested in her baby, so we finally picked it up, and brought it to her, as the baby was getting cold.

 What Should I Do To Help?